kannika-an/ML-Project/README.md

-Cardiovascular Mortality Prediction Using Stratified K-Fold Cross-Validation: A Robust Approach to Address Overfitting in Machine Learning Models
+Cardiovascular Mortality Prediction Using Stratified K-Fold Cross-Validation A Robust Approach to Address Overfitting in Machine Learning Models